shardulKatare/shardulKatare/README.md

 - 👋 Hi, I’m @shardulKatare
 - 👀 I’m interested in Technology, Science and Art
 - 🌱 I’m currently learning Data Engineering, Marketing Analytics and Data-visualization
-- 💞️ I’m looking to collaborate on working on Datapipelines, Handling massive datasets and data-analysis using Pythong, Airflow and SQL.
+- 💞️ I’m looking to collaborate on projects related to Datapipeline(ETL), handling massive datasets and data-analysis using Python, Airflow and SQL.
 - 📫 How to reach me shardulkatare@gmail.com

 <!---